 Smart Ball: "Rally Round the Goof" has Pistol, a four-and-a-half-year-old girl, being able to convert to military time.
 Her intelligence for the most part is fairly ordinary for a child her age.

 The So-Called Coward: Despite being very cautious of most things, PJ has stood up to bullies for Max, and leapt in front of a speeding truck to push Max out of the way when he was paralyzed with fear.
 PJ also leapt onto the back of a moving RV to rescue Max when he was kidnapped.

 Social Services Does Not Exist: Averted in "Date with Destiny" where Max had to live with the Pete family for a short period of time, after his principal deemed that life with Goofy is too unstable (see Department of Child Disservices).
-But for the most part, this is played entirely straight, to the point that Pete can say or imply he is abusive in a courtroom or a hospital and not get looked into, despite the fact that PJ's warning signs are numerous and a few are not very subtle.
+But for the most part, this is played entirely straight, to the point that Pete can say or imply he abuses or neglects PJ in a courtroom ("Bringin' on the Rain") or a hospital ("Axed by Addition") and not get looked into, despite the fact that PJ's warning signs are numerous and a few are not very subtle.

 Something Completely Different: Plots can range from dealing with day-to-day school life, to finding fire breathing dinosaurs, to having real imaginary friends from outer space, to family reunions.

 Spelling Bee: One in "Educating Goofy" where it is quickly whittled down to Max vs. Goofy after all the extras lose because they can't take the pressure or play out of turn (and PJ loses because Pete tells him to advertise the car lot instead of spelling the word).
 The game then continues for a very long time because Max and Goofy are both trying to let the other one win, and in the end Goofy only wins by accident.